Plumbing Emergency? Find Out How to Turn Off the Water Supply

 If you want to turn off the water supply to bathroom taps, the valve is likely to be under the sink.
 Using a flathead screwdriver, turn the valve until the slot on the valve is at a right angle to the pipe.
 Run the tap as you isolate the tap to check if the water is off.
 Another option is to turn the main valve off for the property.

-Once you have turned the water off to the house or problem area or appliance, it is time to call an emergency plumber to come and fix the issue.
+Once you have turned the water off to the site or problem area or appliance, it is time to call an emergency plumber to come and fix the issue.

 No Call-out Fee Local Plumbers